Kaiser17100/COMP4480-mojave/README.md

 ## COMP 4480 Intelligent & Autonomous Systems
 # Description:
-This is project for COMP 4480 class, in this class our objective is to create a program that is ready for in class simulation of Teknofest Fighter UAV Competition
+This is project for COMP 4480 class, in this class our objective is to create a program that is ready for ArduPilot Simulation of Teknofest Fighter UAV Competition
 # Current Abilities of the Project:
 - Manual Mission Adding
 - PID Controller for Pitch, Yaw, Roll, Altitude and Speed values of the plane